August 30, 2013

 As she peers into the empty tomb crying, she is startled to find not one but two angels occupying the space above and below where Jesus’ body had once lain (and not the single angel sitting atop the entrance stone as reported in Matthew’s gospel).
 They both ask Mary why she is crying.
 She replies that someone must have moved Jesus’ body but she has no idea as to where.
 (And all said without the slightest trace of the shock, fear, and trembling that she is to later display upon encountering “angels” in the gospels of Mark and Luke.)

 Suddenly, Mary is made aware that a figure is standing behind her.
 She turns toward the figure who too asks Mary why she is crying, but then questions who is it she is looking for.
 She mistakes the figure for a tomb area gardener who has undergone crucifixion (She must have, for Jesus arose bodily, and not in “spirit” form, according to Church doctrine.)
 But once the figure says the name “Mary,” she realizes that the individual is not a previously crucified area tomb gardener after all, but dead Jesus brought back to life―and now in full-deity mode!
 (He must have been, for “Doubting Thomas” actually calls Jesus “God” after seeing him in this precise state later in John 20:28.)

-Mary then returns to Jerusalem for the 3rd time and reveals to Jesus’ disciples all that had transpired at the tomb.
+Mary then returns to Jerusalem and reveals to Jesus’ disciples all that had transpired at the tomb.

-Now where in blazes do you think that Roman guard disappeared to?
+Now where in blazes do you suppose that Roman guard disappeared to?
 They’re said to have been on station the entire night―if we are to believe Matthew 28:13, that is.